ericwindmill/ericwindmill.com/_posts/articles/2017-09-01-learning-dart.md

 Like TypeScript, Dart seems to be a language that combines the useability of JavaScript with the opinions of slightly-lower-level and application languages like Java.
 I'd assume that a lot of Dart users fancy it over JS because its Object Oriented and supports all the Object Oriented Programming features.
 (I think prototypes are superior to classical inheretence, but that's another conversation for another day...).

+<div id='resources'></div>

 ## Resources
 The first resource I went through when looking into dart was [Dart Academy Boot Camp](https://da-bootcamp.firebaseapp.com/?course=start_programming_dart).
 This resource is probably meant for a brand new developer who's learning Dart as their first language.
 Nevertheless, there was some valuable insight into the basic syntax similarities and basic language functionality.

 The second resouce I ran into is [Dart by Example](http://jpryan.me/dartbyexample/).
-Funny enough, the creator of this is my future teams Sr. Engineer, and I found this while stalking his Twitter.
-This definitely get's much deeper into the language.
-I'm glad I started with the previous resource, but this is where the real learning happens.
+Funny enough, the creator of this is a Sr. Engineer at my new job.
+This definitely get's deeper into the language.
+I'm glad I started with the previous resource, but this is where the real learning happened.

 There's a nifty tool that's similar to JSFiddle or CodePen, but for Dart called [DartPad](https://dartpad.dartlang.org/4ea67cfb5294c146a541).